wed3/purdue-totp-auto-login/README.md

 The Microsoft step runs only in the same tab where you explicitly started a Purdue login.
 Ordinary Microsoft sign-ins are left alone.

+## Disclaimer
+This project was largely vibecoded and as such you will want to audit the code before installing.
+I have confirmed it to work but you should be sure to double check all functions and workflows yourself before running it.
+All AI generated code was written by a local LLM running on my own hardware.

 ## Install in Chrome, Brave, or Edge

 1. Extract this archive to a permanent folder.